minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 included.
 By including more relevant models and relevant variables, such as each state's gdp per capita related to the fossil fuel industry, results could be concluded with more certainty.
-Touched upon briefly in this paper, by regressing the pro ovote of representatives with the campaign contributions not only six months prior, but also the six months prior to vote contributions of all similar votes before might show that representatives take contributions of previous similar votes as a baseline to determine their current votes.
+Touched upon briefly in this paper, by regressing the pro vote of representatives with the campaign contributions not only six months prior, but also the six months prior to vote contributions of all similar votes before might show that representatives take contributions of previous similar votes as a baseline to determine their current votes.